 A. That depends on your environment and how you intend to use your radio.
 If you are just looking for a headset compatible with your chosen radio, simply click on the respective category under the ‘products’ heading (Yapalong-4000 radio or Yapalong-5000 radio).
 All headsets compatible with your chosen radio will appear.

 If you are trying to determine which specific headset within the category is best for you, it largely comes down to your personal preference.
 Our Boom Mic series is good for officiators, event coordinators, security, and is a good option for those who are constantly running around.
 Our heavy-duty series works for coaches, coordinators, work crews, and those who need higher noise reduction to really focus on the conversation.
 Feel free to contact us and we can help you make the right choice!

 A.Yes.
 Yapalong radio can use headsets from other brands, so long as their pin specification match with Yapalong radio’s.

 A.For Boom Mic III headsets, use Custom Molded Earplugs.
 For Boom Mic II headsets, use Silicone In-Ear tips.
 Additionally, medical tape can also be used to tape headsets down.

 A. For Yapalong-5000, yes.
 For Yapalong-4000, no. However, Yapalong-4000 is splash-proof.

 A.Don’t worry, it is meant to be that way!
 After a lot of feedback from customers and our own experimenting, we found that pre-bending the antenna helps with impact prevention, increasing the longevity of your radio.
-More details about replace antenna and cover can be found from here, and replacing antenna can be found from here.
+More details about replacing antenna cover can be found from here, and replacing antenna can be found from here.